Estimated reading time: 4 minutes

 About Small Business Saturday.

-Small Business Saturday was launched by American Express in 2010 to encourage people to “shop small” on the Saturday after Thanksgiving.
-Since its inception, this one-day event has been a boon to small businesses in every industry.
-The results of a nationwide survey conducted last year by a leading business research firm reveal that 3 in 4 consumers are aware of Small Business Saturday, and 60% of them said they shopped at an independent business that day.
-Additionally, the survey revealed that the most popular businesses frequented on Small Business Saturday were restaurants, clothing stores, and coffee shops.
+A nationwide survey conducted last year by a leading research firm reveals that 3 in 4 consumers are aware of Small Business Saturday, and 68% of them said they shopped at an independent business that day.
+In addition, the survey revealed that the most popular companies frequented on Small Business Saturday were restaurants, clothing stores, and coffee shops.